hkassow/upgraded-guacamole/README.md

 ## future implementations
 - send website link and parse that way
+- auto suggest ingredients when typing to add them into list (trie datastructure)
 - grocery list export to google keeps?
 - host website on web behind some type of auth?
 - show seasonal recipes (list ingredients by season, get current in season stuff?)